COMPREHENSIVE MULTI-DAY WORKSHOP

 Review of key Polyvagal Theory concepts and skills

-There are only a limited number of seats for EACH workshop
+There are a limited number of seats

-Part I — Intermediate Level: This workshop is intended for participants who have taken a graduate course in diversity or completed at least one diversity/multicultural/social justice training prior.
+Intermediate Level: This workshop is intended for participants who have taken a graduate course in diversity or completed at least one diversity/multicultural/social justice training prior.
 You do not need to have any knowledge or background in intercultural communication to attend.

 Schedule